-While it cannot be screened commercially in Thailand, as it remains banned, it was shown yesterday at a members-only event at Cinema Oasis, the venue Ing and Manit founded earlier this year.
-Cinema Oasis is also the only cinema willing and able to show Ing's Censor Must Die (เซ็นเซอร์ต้องตาย), her documentary about the banning of Shakespeare Must Die.
+While it cannot currently be screened commercially in Thailand, it was shown yesterday at a members-only event at Cinema Oasis, the venue Ing and Manit founded earlier this year.
+Cinema Oasis is also the only cinema willing and able to show Ing’s Censor Must Die (เซ็นเซอร์ต้องตาย), her documentary about the banning of Shakespeare Must Die.

 Shakespeare Must Die is a Thai adaptation of Macbeth, with Pisarn Pattanapeeradej in the lead role.
 The play is presented in two parallel versions: a theatrical production in period costume, and a contemporary political interpretation.
 The period version is faithful to Shakespeare's original, though it occasionally breaks the fourth wall, with cutaways to the audience and an interval outside the theatre (featuring a cameo by the director).

 In the political version, Macbeth is reimagined as Mekhdeth (also played by Pisarn), a head of state facing a crisis.
-Street protesters shout "ok pbai" ('get out!'), and the protests are infiltrated by assassins described in the credits as 'men in black'.
-Ing denies any direct satire on Thai politics, though "Thaksin ok pbai" was the PAD's rallying cry, and 'men in black' were blamed for instigating violence in 2010.
-Another line in the script - "Dear Leader brings happy-ocracy!" - predates Prayut Chan-o-cha's propaganda song Returning Happiness to the Thai Kingdom (คืนความสุขให้ประเทศไทย).
+Street protesters shout “ok pbai!” (‘get out!’), and the protests are infiltrated by assassins described in the credits as ‘men in black’.
+Ing denies any direct satire on Thai politics, though “Thaksin ok pbai!” was the People’s Alliance for Democracy’s rallying cry against Thaksin Shinawatra, and ‘men in black’ were blamed for instigating violence in 2010.
+Another line in the script—“Dear Leader brings happy-ocracy!”—accurately predicts Prayut Chan-o-cha’s propaganda song Returning Happiness to the Thai Kingdom (คืนความสุขให้ประเทศไทย).

 0 comment(s):